Computer-supported cooperative work: Scale

-Number of Communities of Practice
+Number of communities of practice

 A community of practice refers to a group of individuals with shared, common knowledge of a specific subject.
-This group may be composed of newcomers and experts, alike.
+This group may be composed of both newcomers and experts.
 New members will gain knowledge through exposure and immersion and become experts as newer members join, thus expanding the community of practice over time.
-These groups can be as specific or broad as its members feel is necessary, as no two people have the same set of knowledge and diversification of perspectives is common.
+These groups can be as specific or as broad as their members feel is necessary, as no two people have the same set of knowledge and diversification of perspectives is common.

 Nascence

 Some collaborative projects are designed to be more long-lasting than others, often meaning that their standard practices and actions are more established than newer, less developed projects.
-Synonymous with “newness”, nascence refers to how established a cooperative effort is at a given point in time.
+Synonymous with "newness", nascence refers to how established a cooperative effort is at a given point in time.
 While most work is always developing in some way, newer projects will have to spend more time establishing common ground among its team members and will thus have a higher level of nascence.

-Planned Permanence
+Planned permanence

 This dimension encourages teams to establish common practices, terminology, etc. within the group to ensure cohesion and understanding among the work.
 It is difficult to gauge how long a project will last, therefore establishing these foundations in early stages helps to prevent confusion between group members at later stages when there may be higher stakes or deeper investigation.
 The notion of planned permanence is essential to the model as it allows for productive communication between individuals who may have different expertise or are members of different communities of practice.